-Question Answer 4 Reasons why bookshops are going out of business: competition from online sellers / competition from supermarkets / reduced price online / reduced price in supermarkets /rapid growth in sales of digital books /sales of digital books have reached a peak easier to buy online / easier to buy from supermarkets / quicker to buy online / quicker to buy in supermarkets fewer people read books easier to carry a tablet / more convenient to carry a tablet high rent / cost of rent economic difficulty / people have less money What bookshops are doing to attract business: 7. making it individual in style / design shop so people come in 8. encouraging browsing 9. 'reading spa' / individual consultation 10. a 'reading year' service / sending a book a month 11. cafe 12. events / inviting an author / author to come in /author reads from book / author talks about book / book signings Max 5 Total: 9
+Question Answer Marks 4 Reasons why bookshops are going out of business: 1. competition from online sellers / competition from supermarkets / reduced price online / reduced price in supermarkets /rapid growth in sales of digital books /sales of digital books have reached a peak 2. easier to buy online / easier to buy from supermarkets / quicker to buy online / quicker to buy in supermarkets 3. fewer people read books 4. easier to carry a tablet / more convenient to carry a tablet 5. high rent / cost of rent 6. economic difficulty / people have less money Max 4 What bookshops are doing to attract business: 7. making it individual in style / design shop so people come in 8. encouraging browsing 9. 'reading spa' / individual consultation 10. a 'reading year' service / sending a book a month 11. cafe 12. events / inviting an author / author to come in /author reads from book / author talks about book / book signings Max 5 Total: 9

-Question Answer Marks 5 Content Benefits of being a citizen scientist: 1. making a contribution towards science 2. joy of discovery 3. appreciation of the world (we live in) 4. you might even make history / have something named after you How the work of citizen scientists has helped scientific research: 5. found a new planet / discovered a planet 6. projects can be large 7. data can be collected / data can be analysed 8. learned more about bees / took part in Big Bumblebee Discovery 9. monitored wireweed / monitored seaweed / took part in Big Seaweed Search 10. found a new beetle Max 6 1 mark: 2 marks: 3 marks: 4 marks: 5 marks: no understanding of the task / no relevant content / meaning completely obscure due to serious language inaccuracies copying without discrimination from text / multiple language inaccuracies heavy reliance on language from the text with no attempt to organise and sequence points cohesively / limited language expression making meaning at times unclear some reliance on language from the text, but with an attempt to organise and sequence points cohesively / language satisfactory, but with some inaccuracies good attempt to use own words and to organise and sequence points cohesively / generally good control of language good, concise summary style / very good attempt to use own words and to organise and sequence points cohesively Max 5 Maximum Total: 11
+Question Answer Marks 5 making a joy of dis apprecia you might how the work found a red projects data can learned rk of citizen scientists has helped scientific research: new planet / discovered a planet can be large n be collected / data can be analysed more about bees / took part in Big Bumblebee Discovery ed wireweed / monitored seaweed / took part in Big Seaweed Max 6 1 mark: 2 marks: 3 marks: 4 marks: 5 marks: no understanding of the task / no relevant content / meaning completely obscure due to serious language inaccuracies copying without discrimination from text / multiple language inaccuracies heavy reliance on language from the text with no attempt to organise and sequence points cohesively / limited language expression making meaning at times unclear some reliance on language from the text, but with an attempt to organise and sequence points cohesively / language satisfactory, but with some inaccuracies good attempt to use own words and to organise and sequence points cohesively / generally good control of language good, concise summary style / very good attempt to use own words and to organise and sequence points cohesively Max 5 Maximum Total: 11